 Agmatine appears to have a regulatory role for catecholamines, and has been implicated in both inducing and suppressing their release.
 Practical implications of supplemental agmatine are not currently known

 Agmatine has affinity for the NMDA receptors (IC50 value in the 100-300μM range) as the guanidine group of agmatine interacts with the NMDA channel pore, and has been noted to bind to both the MK-801 binding site and the polyamine binding site (Ki of 15μM) but not the glutamate nor glycine binding sites.
-As agmatine does not have the ability to activate the receptor up to 100μM and can displace agonists such as MK-801 it is an antagonist/inhibitor (noncompetitive due to not physically blocking glutamate).
-Further evidence for inhibition of the receptor is protection from neurotoxic stressors that signal via the NMDA receptor but those that act on the same signalling pathway but circumvent the receptor (calcimycin and staurosporin) are unaffected.
+As agmatine does not have the ability to activate the receptor up to 100μM and can displace MK-801, which is a noncompetitive antagonist and channel blocker of the NMDA receptor.
+Though there is evidence for inhibition of the receptor and protection from neurotoxic stressors that signal via the NMDA receptor but those that act on the same signalling pathway but circumvent the receptor (calcimycin and staurosporin) are unaffected.

 Kainate and AMPA receptors are mostly unaffected, with 3,000μM concentration only inhibiting 15-20% of activity, and four heterodimers (ε1ζ1 through ε4ζ1) are equally inhibited with agmatine.